 The earth plane has been called “dense.”
 It’s as if we live under a veil of unknowing.
-Therefore we tend to operate “blind,” taking action – or not – hoping all the time that we are making the best move.
+Therefore, we tend to operate “blind,” – taking action, or not – hoping all the time that we are making the best move.

 Once in a while, however, the veil lifts and we have one of those “Ah Ha” revelations – those moments of insight when the pieces start falling into place, completing the puzzle that’s confounded us for days, weeks, sometimes even months.
-Sometimes we receive greater understanding of a situation, or a person, or the “big picture” of our life, or even of the universe.
+Sometimes we receive greater understanding of a situation, or a person, or the “big picture” of our lives, or even of the universe.
 This is our inner wisdom speaking to us.

 Treasure these moments of revelations!
 Everything becomes clearer when we have them.
 Don’t you wish you could have them more often?
 The truth is, you can!
 Your inner wisdom is available to you whenever you need it.